HwWobbe/ai-context-shared/README.md

   - GistH focus is a small digression
     - review: GistsH
+    - 0824: ReView GistsH further
-    - 0815: verify the shading effects are still correct
+    - 0815: verified the shading effects are still correct

   - ...
 	- Utilize "Asks" to refine navigation techniques, particularly for the newly discovered AI.